-Writers Write is a writing resource.
-In this post, we continue our poetry 101 series and discuss the limerick.
+We continue our poetry 101 series and discuss the limerick in this post.

 I have always considered limericks to be the drunk old uncles of the poetry world.
 They may not always be entirely appropriate, but they do make us smile.
 They do not, of course, have to be rude, but many are and they do follow an unexpectedly strict form.

 What do I have to do to write a limerick?

 Traditionally a limerick has five lines and the rhyme scheme is AABBA.

 - Lines three and four tend be shorter and rhyme.

 - The first line usually introduces a person and a place, which can be repeated as the last line, but this is not compulsory.

 - They are often both funny and rude, but that is also optional.